 Canada is situated in the northern portion of the continent of North America.
-It is the 2nd largest country in the world by total area, covering approximately 3.85 million square miles.
+It is the second-largest country in the world by total area, covering approximately 3.85 million square miles.
 Canada is subdivided into 10 provinces and three territories.
 It is one of the most highly urbanized countries in the world with about 82% of the population living in large and medium-sized cities.
 The capital of Canada is Ottawa while the largest metropolitan areas include Toronto, Montreal, and Vancouver.
-Canada is both a constitutional monarchy and a federal parliamentary democracy with the Queen as the head of state.
-Economically, Canada is highly developed and has the 5th highest nominal per capita income in the world.
+Canada is both a constitutional monarchy and a federal parliamentary democracy with the Queen as the head of state, represented by a governor general, and a prime minister who manages the Canadian government with Parliament authority.
+Economically, Canada is highly developed and has the fifth-highest nominal per capita income in the world.

-Canada experiences a diverse climate, varying from temperate to subarctic climate.
-The extreme northern part of the country may have snow for the better part of the year with the polar climate.
+Canada experiences a diverse climate, varying from temperate to subarctic.
+The extreme northern part of the country may have snow for the better part of the year with its polar climate.
 Areas without access to a water body experience warm summer continental climate zone.
-Some of the western parts of Canada experience semi-arid climate.
+Some of the western parts of Canada experience a semi-arid climate.

 As of 2021, Canada had a population of 37.7 million.
 The country’s population grew by over 1.7 million between 2011 and 2016, with immigrants accounting for over 60% of the increase.
 Canada has one of the highest per-capita immigration rates in the world as a result of strong economic policy and robust safety nets for its population such as universal healthcare.
 Given how vast the country is and its comparatively tiny population, the population density of Canada is at 9.6 inhabitants per square mile.
 About 80% of the population lives in the urban areas of Canada.